Intel Motherboard Buyers Guide

 Motherboard Sockets

 The first thing to look out for is the socket, which is where the CPU physically connects to the motherboard.
 CPUs are available in all sorts of shapes and sizes, each with their own socket, so it’s critically important to make sure that the socket of the CPU and motherboard is the same.
-While Intel does change the socket design from time to time when designing new CPUs, most current Intel CPUs fall into five main sockets: Socket 1700, Socket 1200, Socket 2066, Socket 3647 and Socket 4189, where the number refers to the quantity of electrical connecting pins in the socket.
+While Intel does change the socket design from time to time when designing new CPUs, most current Intel CPUs fall into four main sockets: Socket 1851, Socket 1700, Socket 3647 and Socket 4189, where the number refers to the quantity of electrical connecting pins in the socket.

 Motherboard Chipsets